-Looking to tone up before wearing that sleeveless party dress?
-Here are three easy arm exercises that’ll get your arms toast-worthy in no time.
+Looking to tone up before wearing that sleeveless summer outfit?
+Here are three easy arm exercises that’ll get your arms dress-ready in no time.

 Ultimate Performance (UP) recommends performing these arm exercises one after another circuit-style (12 to 15 reps each) without a rest.
 After one round is done, rest for 45 to 60 seconds.
 Then repeat the circuit two more times (so, three sets in total!)